AllenInstitute/swdb_2017_tools/README.md

 ----------

-A collection of shared SWDB tools.
+A collection of shared SWDB tools and such.